 Juan Gilberto Marín Quintero, non-executive director.
-Juan Gilberto Marín Quintero is the founder and chairman of Grupo Mabe.
-He holds a degree in Business Administration from Universidad Iberoamericana, Mexico City, Mexico, an MBA from Instituto Panamericano de Alta Direccion, Mexico City and a postgraduate in International Business from the British Columbia University, Vancouver, Canada as well as a diploma in Merges and Acquisitions from Stanford University.
-Formerly, Mr. Marín Quintero has been the President of the National Council of Foreign Trade, Conacex, a member of the Advisory Council of Banamex City Bank and a director at Bancomext.
-In addition, Mr. Marín Quintero has been president at the Latin America Entrepreneur Council, and has been president of the board of Universidad de las Americas.
-Furthermore, Mr. Marin Quintero currently also develops Eolic Energy, consumer products, restaurants, textile industry and Real Estate in Mexico..
+Juan Gilberto Marin Quintero has been appointed as Non-Executive Directors of Ontex Group NV as from 25 May 2016.
+Juan Gilberto Marín Quintero is the founder and former chairman of Grupo Mabe.
+He holds a degree in Business Administration from Universidad Iberoamericana, Mexico City, Mexico, an MBA from Instituto Panamericano de Alta Direccion, Mexico City and a postgraduate in International Business from the British Columbia University, Vancouver, Canada as well as a diploma in Mergers and Acquisitions from Stanford University.
+Formerly, Juan Gilberto Marín Quintero has been the President of the National Council of Foreign Trade, Conacex, former President of the Advisory Board of Citibanamex in Puebla, and former President of the Advisory Board of NAFINSA in Puebla and Tlaxcala, member of the Advisory Board of Telmex and Bancomext.
+In addition, Juan Gilberto Marín Quintero is member of the World Economic Forum and has been president at the Latin America Entrepreneur Council, and has been president of the board of Universidad de las Americas.
+Furthermore, Juan Gilberto Marín Quintero currently also develops Eolic Energy, consumer products, restaurants, textile industry and Real Estate in Mexico.

-15.2 Board: evolutions in composition during 2016
+16.2 Board: evolutions in composition during 2017

-On December 31, 2016, the Board of the Company was composed of eight members.
+On December 31, 2017, the Board of the Company was composed of ten members.
 With the exception of the CEO, COO and CFO, all Board members are Non-Executive Directors.
-There are currently four Independent Directors within the meaning of Article 526ter of the Belgian Companies Code: Revalue BVBA (with Luc Missorten as its permanent representative), Tegacon AS (with Gunnar Johansson as its permanent representative), Inge Boets BVBA (with Inge Boets as its permanent representative) and Uwe Krüger.
+There are currently 5 Independent Directors within the meaning of Article 526ter of the Belgian Companies Code: Revalue BVBA (with Luc Missorten as its permanent representative), Tegacon Suisse GmbH (with Gunnar Johansson as its permanent representative), Inge Boets BVBA (with Inge Boets as its permanent representative), Uwe Krüger and Regi Aalstad.
+Further there are currently two non-executive non-independent directors: Gilberto Marin Quintero and Michael Bredael.
+The annual shareholders' meeting held on May 24, 2017 appointed Regi Aalstad as independent director and Michael Bredael as non-executive director of the Company upon recommendation of the Board and the Remuneration and Nomination Committee.